 - Make a list of properties with the best views.

-- Make a list of all the current rent-to-own, wholesale deals, etc., you have under contract.
+- Make a list of your current rent-to-own, wholesale deals, etc., under contract.

 - Fixer-upper properties you have